Rugby Sevens: The best day out in sport?

 - South Africa crowned 2016-17 champions

-(CNN)After six months, 10 international venues, and 2,593 tries, the Sevens World Series came to a close in London at the weekend.
+(CNN)After six months, 10 international venues, and 2,593 tries, the Sevens World Series recently came to a close in London.

 The deluge of tries ensured rugby sevens maintained its reputation as the fast-paced, high-scoring cousin of the fifteen-aside game, while the game's pecking-order also encountered a shake-up with the likes of Scotland, USA, and Canada reaching new heights.